zoyamasood/ds2002-dp2/README.md

 DO NOT commit the password to your GitHub repository!

+For command-line access to MongoDB you have `MONGO-ATLAS` as an available command pre-built into your Gitpod configuration.

 ### Python in Gitpod

 If using Python in Gitpod you already have the `MONGOPASS` environment variable and can then connect to a db/collection in Atlas using this code: